WrtApp/wreditor/README.md

 * jQuery Effects Library (1.6.4) - Minified and uncompressed dev versions included
 * Normalize.css - Not a reset, a baseline to be modified
 * 1140 CSS Grid - The heart of our Less-based grid system, modified with Less
-* Less CSS - The Less stylesheet language
+* Less CSS - The Less stylesheet language.
+See (lesscss.org)[http://lesscss.org] for more.
-* Less.app - For those of you on a Mac, download the Mac branch to get this great compiler
 * More as we add them...

 # Usage